-This article describes the process for connecting a SIRIS to an ESXi host and running a virtualization via hypervisor offload.
+This article describes the process of connecting a SIRIS to an ESXi host and running a virtualization via hypervisor offload.
 These instructions apply to virtual and physical SIRIS appliances.

 For Hyper-V instructions, see SIRIS, ALTO, and NAS: Virtualize via Hypervisor for Hyper-V environments.